martenframework/marten/docs/docs/models-and-databases/introduction.md

 end
 ```

 It should be noted that the primary key can correspond to any other field type.
-For example your primary key could correspond to an `uuid` field:
+For example, your primary key could correspond to an `uuid` field:

 ```crystal
 class MyModel < Marten::Model